We base our evaluations on the study documentation provided and check authenticity as far as is possible.

 Checks on authenticity

 Sweden has been performing evaluations since the 1980s.
-UHR (ENIC-NARIC Sweden) and its predecessors have built up a large library of reference material from previous cases.
+UHR (ENIC-NARIC Sweden) has a large library of reference material from previous cases.
 We also cooperate with offices that have similar tasks in many different countries.

 UHR (ENIC-NARIC Sweden) uses a number of criteria during the evaluation, which is the basis for recognising a foreign qualification.
 The most important criteria are: